Twenty-ninth Sunday of Ordinary Time, year A, October 22, 2017

 The final emphasis, though, has to be on the sovereignty of God, who can make an unwitting tool of even the most powerful earthly king.
 Notice the repetion of "I am the LORD, there is no other," and "though you know me not."
 One does not trifle with this God.

-A Theological Reflection: This passage also contains a theological breakthrough, of interest to the Jews if not to Cyrus.
+A Theological Reflection: As noted above, this passage also contains a theological breakthrough, of interest to the Jews if not to Cyrus.
 To call this pagan "the Lord's anointed" was quite revolutionary.
 Like other passages from Isaiah we've read lately, it's meant to challenge Judah's parochialism and give them a more universal view of God's concern and of their place in God's plan.

 What was going on among the Christians in Thessalonika that led Saint Paul to write?
 That unfolds slowly in the selections we'll proclaim over five Sundays.
 From today's text, it's clear that these people worked hard at being Christians, and that Saint Paul thought that praiseworthy.